Karaka-Management/Organization-Guide/Strategy/Business Plan.md

 #### Customer

-* Installation for non-tech people is difficult (not the actual app installation but the WAMP or LAMP installation)
+* Installation for non-tech people is "difficult" (not the actual app installation but the WAMP or LAMP installation)

 #### Technical